brigada-mx/web/README.md

 ## Dev
-Run `npm run dev`.
+`npm install`, then `npm run dev`.
 Make sure the API is also up.
 See the API repo for details on how to run the API on your machine.

 ### Committing